-"His interpretation of Wagner's music drama 'Tristan and Isolde' took me back to the good old days," said musicologist and Wagner expert Maarten Brandt in his review of a concert by Alexander.
+"His interpretation of the Vorspiel of Wagner's music drama 'Tristan and Isolde' took me back to the good old days," said musicologist and Wagner expert Maarten Brandt in his review of a concert by Alexander.
 The funny thing is that this concert was one of his first attempts to rid concerts of their dusty image.
 Alexander always tries to find fresh new ways to present and showcase classical music and what 'the good old days' stand for.

 "The best part was that we had a lot of fun and really got into the flow together.
 For me, the most important achievement during making music together," said soprano Eva Maria Westbroek after a concert they gave together in Amsterdam.
 This represents everything Alexander also believes in music.
 Enjoy listening and get into the flow of the music.